-Prerequisites: Algebra II or Algebra II Trig, teacher recommendation
+Prerequisites: A minimum of Algebra II and teacher recommendation

 482 Trigonometry

 This course begins with a thorough review of right triangle trigonometry from geometry and then introduces unit circle trigonometry, law of sines, law of cosines, and radians.
 This course is not open to students who have completed Algebra II Trig.